EdoLabWorks/WPF-TestManager/README.md

 A web interface can also be used to access the test manager through the local area network.

-A shown below is a simple overview of how the Test Manager framework is structured.
+As shown below is a simple overview of how the Test Manager framework is structured.

 ![](https://github.com/EdoLabWorks/xedo-imgs/blob/master/TestSystemOverview.png)